ALL Metrics

 Study area

 This study will be conducted in four primary health care centers (PUSKESMAS) spread across the administrative area of Palembang City, South Sumatra Province, Indonesia.
-Palembang City was chosen as the study location because it has a large population of pregnant women and socio-cultural variations that reflect the diversity of urban community contexts in Indonesia.
+Palembang City was chosen as the study location because it has a large population of pregnant women, approximately 27,775 pregnant women, ranking first in South Sumatra Province and socio-cultural variations that reflect the diversity of urban community contexts in Indonesia.
 The selection of Puskesmas as the main research site was based on the role of this institution as a first-level healthcare facility that serves as the starting point for pregnancy and childbirth services for the community.
 In addition, the presence of midwives and health workers at Puskesmas allows the implementation of therapeutic music and hypnobirthing interventions in a standardized manner, in accordance with applicable medical procedures (Sari et al., 2023).

 The study is scheduled to last for five months, from October 2024 to February 2025 and consists of the following stages: October 2024 Instrument development and validation, November 2024: submission and approval of ethical clearance by the institutional ethics committee, and acquisition of official research permits from the Indonesian Department of Health and PUSKESMAS.
 December 2024: Participant recruitment and eligibility screening based on predetermined inclusion and exclusion criteria.
 January 2025 Intervention phase, involving the administration of music therapy and hypnobirthing sessions for four weeks under the supervision of certified health personnel.
 February 2025 post-intervention data collection, statistical data processing, and preliminary interpretation of findings.